hamedsh/sanic-oauth/README.rst

 Simple OAuth library to work with sanic.
 Basically, just rewrited version of aioauth_client_ with async/await syntax and some optimization.
 Can be used only with python 3.5/3.6.

-Available providers:

-- Google
+Available providers (in alphabetic order):

-- GitLab
+- Amazon
 - BitBucket
 - BitBucket v2
+- Discord
+- Eventbrite
+- Facebook
 - Flickr
+- Foursquare
+- Github
+- GitLab
+- Google
+- LinkedIn
 - Meetup
+- ok.ru
+- Pinterest
 - Plurk
+- Tumblr
 - Twitter
-- Tumblr
 - Vimeo
+- vk.com
 - Yahoo
-- Amazon
-- Eventbrite
-- Facebook
-- Foursquare
-- Github
-- vk.com
-- ok.ru
 - Yandex
-- LinkedIn
-- Pinterest

 Requirements